mittwald/kube-mail/README.md

 ### `EmailPolicy` resources

 An `EmailPolicy` defines what kube-mail should do with mails received from a certain pod.
-An email policy may be configured to do one of two things:

-- forward the received email to one of the SMTP servers configured using the `SMTPServer` resources
+An email policy will forward the received email to one of the SMTP servers configured using the `SMTPServer` resources.
-- store the email in its internal database for later retrieval (useful for development environments that should _not_ actually send emails out into the world).

 A forwarding email policy is defined like follows: